wavesplatform/waves-lessons/lessons/EN/B. How the waves works/g. Waves infrastructure products and tools/lesson.md

 ### IDE plugins ###

 The Waves team is developing different plugins for popular IDEs like Visual Studio Code or JetBrains products.
-Meanwhile, some of the plugins are still in the development stage, there is a [Visual Studo Code extension](https://marketplace.visualstudio.com/items?itemName=wavesplatform.waves-ride).
+Meanwhile, some of the plugins are still in the development stage, there is a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=wavesplatform.waves-ride).
 It is a [Ride]() extension for Visual Studio Code, which provides Ride language support and interaction with the Waves blockchain.